The Home Store Story, by Andy Gianino, Ph.D.

 In 1992 we set up a separate company, called Community Home Builders.
 Our objective was to assist Community Development Corporations and other non-profits with building affordable modular housing for low-income families.
 We contacted over 100 organizations and met with several groups.
 We discovered that for most CDC’s it was more economically viable to rehabilitate their existing housing stock than to build new.
 It is worth noting, however, that most CDC’s expressed interest in building new if construction funding could be located for low-income families.
 Since we could not locate such funding, we abandoned our efforts, with much regret.

 In 1994, we became a full-fledged general contractor.
 We now employ several licensed contractors.
 Our field personnel provide turnkey services within 30 miles of our Whately model home center.
-We work with independent contractors to provide turnkey services throughout the remainder of New England, New York, Long Island, and New Jersey.
+We work with independent contractors to provide turnkey services throughout the remainder of New England, New York, Long Island, New Jersey, and Pennsylvania.